 When it comes to finding the right construction engineer for your new build or property renovation, it can be difficult to decide from which to choose.
-Is it best to go for somebody who you already know and trust, or should you rely on a professional that knows the industry inside out?
-To help you decide on the right professional for your job, we have put together five things you may not have known about the role of a construction engineer.
+Is it best to go for somebody who you already know and trust.
+You should rely on a professional that knows the industry inside out?
+To help you decide on the right professional for your job, we have put together five things you need to know

 In an increasingly digital world, more construction engineers than ever are learning how to use computer-aided design (CAD) technology to improve the service they offer to their customers.
 For you, this means you can rely on their expertise and cut the costs of working with a separate planner or architect before commissioning your building work.

-CAD technology not only allows you to see a 3D model of your new home or property development, but it can also be used to make subtle changes to your design, analyse the impact of structural changes and cut the costs of planning on paper.
-Before you choose a construction engineer, find out whether they have experience with computer aided design and ask for a mock-up of your construction work so all parties know exactly what the finished outcome should look like.
+CAD technology not only allows you to see a 3D model of your new home or property development.
+It can also be used to make subtle changes to your design.
+It can analyse the impact of structural changes and cut the costs of planning on paper.
+Before you choose a construction engineer.
+Find out whether they have experience with computer aided design.
+Ask for a mock-up of your construction work.
+Therefore all parties know exactly what the finished outcome should look like.

 Most construction engineers focus their skill in one certain area of construction.
-For building engineers, a contractor is likely to have experience working in commercial and domestic buildings, however, they may also have experience working in highway engineering, mechanical engineering and electrical engineering.
-Before you begin your project, find out what your engineer has done in the past and use their skills accordingly.
+For building engineers, a contractor is likely to have experience working in commercial and domestic buildings.
+However, they may also have experience working in highway engineering, mechanical engineering and electrical engineering.
+Before you begin your project, find out what your engineer has done in the past.
+Use their skills accordingly.
 You may find that you can get an all-in-one service working with one contractor instead of relying on several individual firms to complete separate tasks.

-Similarly, self-builders can use My Build Estimate to enjoy added reassurance of their costing accuracy, and domestic customers are also welcome to use the service to work out precise costings of their project before awarding work to a contractor.
+Similarly, self-builders can use My Build Estimate to enjoy added reassurance.
+Their costing accuracy, and domestic customers are also welcome to use the service.
+To work out precise costings of their project before awarding work to a contractor.

 In addition to the qualifications required to work within the industry, you should also ask your construction engineer about their experience and successful projects.
-The chances are, your engineer will specialise in a particular field – whether that’s domestic property renovations or commercial property construction – so find out what they’ve done in the past to make your decision.
+The chances are, your engineer will specialise in a particular field.
+This could be domestic property renovations or commercial property construction – so find out what they’ve done in the past to make your decision.

-Construction is a particularly lucrative market, and as such, there are thousands of construction engineers to choose from when it comes to your next building project.
-Figures from the Office for National Statistics show that, in the UK alone, there are 31,346 property development companies and 32,546 residential construction companies, indicating the sheer volume of organisations competing for your trade.
-When you begin the process of choosing a construction engineer, bear in mind that you have choice – so find one that ticks off all your property development boxes.
+Construction is a particularly lucrative market.
+As such, there are thousands of construction engineers to choose from when it comes to your next building project.
+Figures from the Office for National Statistics show that, in the UK alone, there are 31,346 property development companies.
+32,546 residential construction companies.
+Indicating the sheer volume of organisations competing for your trade.
+When you begin the process of choosing a construction engineer, bear in mind that you have choice.
+So find one that ticks off all your property development boxes.